 Mathematics (second edition).
 Upper Saddle River: Prentice Hall,

 1998.
-A copy of the text is on reserve in the Mathematical
+A copy of the text will be placed on reserve in the Mathematical

 Sciences Library in Hill Center.

 graduate course appropriate for students in mechanical and aerospace